[Photo by David Short via Flickr & Creative Commons 2.0]

 - Incorporate patches of sand into your landscaping.
 Many bees make their burrows and nests in sand, so a strategically placed strip of sand (in a location away from the places where people walk barefoot) can help provide housing for local bees.

 - Vote in local elections.
 (And state and national ones.)
 A large chunk of land management decisions–such as which areas are preserved in parks, whether or not pesticides are sprayed to prevent Zika, and pollution ordinances are decided at the local level.
-By all means, cast your ballot for president but remember that your local
+By all means, cast your ballot for president but remember that your local government makes many decisions about what’s allowed to be sprayed.

 - Ease up on the pesticide use.
-If you’re thinking about using pesticide on your garden or lawn or flower box, stop and
+If you’re thinking about using pesticide on your garden or lawn or flower box, stop and consider the ramifications.
+That’s not to say: never use any pesticide ever, but consider whether there are less lethal alternatives.

 - Check out (or even join) the Pollinator Partnership Project.
 Bees’ popularity is a major point in their favor, and the multinational nonprofit Pollinator Partnership runs projects supporting bees’ health including planting wild flowers by roadsides, helping people in cities set up flower boxes outside their windows, and running educational workshops.
 They’re active across most of North America.